|The Lonely Corridor|

 Of course, therefore, Jews are only too happy to oblige by Torah's requirements to propagate the species.

-Celibacy is the right course of action - or rather, inaction - when the entire world is steeped in grief, as when Noah and his family, and mates in the animal kingdom, were forbidden from cohabitation for the entire year they were on board of Noah's Ark.
+Celibacy is the right course of action - or rather, inaction - when the entire world is steeped in grief, as when Noah and his family, and his "arkmates" from the animal kingdom, were forbidden from cohabitation for the entire year they were on board Noah's Ark.
 (Rashi 8:17)

 How do we know this?
 Because when they went into the Ark, they proceeded in segregated formation (7:7).
 When ordered to exit, they were told to proceed in marital formation (8:16).

 Rather than exit in marital formation, Noah and family exited in segregated formation (8:18), contrary to God's demand.
-Thus we learn that Noah was worried of or feared a future disaster to strike again, giving cause for his marital-yearning's refrain.
+Thus we learn that Noah remained worried and still feared a future disaster might strike again, which gave him cause to decline procreation.

-For this reason God provided him, this time with a sign to back up a prior divine oath, the sign of the rainbow.
+For this reason God provided him now with a sign to back up a divine oath, the sign of the rainbow.
 Instead of worldly disaster in times of impending retribution, God will hold back, create a cloudy darkness, and merely display the rainbow.